Investigating the New World of Virtual Harassment

 Sexual harassment persists online, having the potential to turn ugly when social media is involved.
 These incidents have tremendous PR-disaster-like potential and should be stomped out immediately by qualified professionals.
 Documenting virtual sexual harassment incidents is a highly complex matter, and your HR team might be seen as having an inherent bias during an investigation.
 It is strongly recommended that business owners use outside, impartial, third-party workplace investigation services.

-Senior leaders will need to adapt and take initiatives by creating new policies that address these incidents even if they occur online.
+Senior leaders will need to adapt and take initiative by creating new policies that address these incidents even if they occur online.

 Virtual Workplace Investigations by AFIMAC